 The Company plans to finance its needs principally from its existing capital resources and interest thereon, from payments under collaborative and licensing agreements with corporate partners, through research grants, and to the extent available, through lease or loan financing and future public or private financings.
-The Company believes that its available funds will be sufficient to fund the Company's operations at least through 1998.
+The Company believes that its available funds will be sufficient to fund the Company's operations at least for the next twelve months.
 However, this is a forward-looking statement, and no assurance can be given that there will be no change that would consume available resources significantly before such time.
 The Company's future capital requirements will depend on many factors, including continued scientific progress in its research, drug discovery and development programs, the magnitude of these programs, progress with preclinical studies and clinical trials, prosecuting and enforcing patent claims, competing technological and market developments, changes in existing collaborative research or development relationships, the ability of the Company to establish additional collaborative relationships, and the cost of manufacturing scale-up and effective marketing activities and arrangements.
+The Company anticipates, based on its current business plan, that it will be necessary to raise additional funds in 1999 or earlier.
 Additional funds, if any, may possibly be raised through financing arrangements or collaborative relationships and/or the issuance of preferred or common stock or convertible securities, on terms and prices significantly more favorable than those of the currently outstanding Common Stock, which could have the effect of diluting or adversely affecting the holdings or rights of existing stockholders of the Company.
 In addition, collaborative arrangements may require the Company to transfer certain material rights to such corporate partners.
 If adequate funds are not available, the Company will be required to delay, scale back or eliminate one or more of its research, drug discovery or development programs or attempt to obtain funds through arrangements with collaborative partners or others that may require the Company to relinquish some or all of its rights to certain of its intellectual property, product candidates or products.